cchulo/systemd-backup/README.md

 ssh-add -l > /dev/null || add-private-keys
 ```

+This file is optional, and other passphrase managers can work, but you will have to refer to their docs for
+support.

 ## How to configure backup.json

 - `source_paths`: an array of strings that are paths to folders that need to be backed up